Toyota Aygo: "Aygo Crazy" concept

-In 2008, Toyota created a driveable one off concept car based on the Toyota Aygo.
+In 2008, Toyota created a driveable one off concept car based on the Toyota Aygo with a mid-engine, rear-wheel-drive layout.
 Named the Aygo Crazy, it was unveiled to the public at the July 2008 British International Motor Show in London, before appearing at other motor shows that year based in the United Kingdom.

-The Aygo Crazy has a mid mounted 1.8 litre VVTi engine from the Toyota MR2 and Celica, mated to an MR2 five speed gearbox and fitted with a Toyota Motorsport turbocharger conversion.
+The Aygo Crazy has a Japanese-built 1ZZ-FE 1.8 litre VVT-i engine, mated to a five speed manual gearbox, both from the Toyota MR2, fitted with a Toyota Motorsport turbocharger conversion.
 The manufacturer claims the engine produces 197 bhp at 6,700 rpm and 177 lbft torque at 3,400 rpm.

 Weighing just 1050 kg, this gives it a 0–62 mi/h sprint time of 5.75 seconds and a theoretical top speed of 127 mi/h, though the latter has not been tested.
-Unlike the standard Aygo, it has no driver aids, power steering or anti lock brakes but its rear wheel drive layout helps traction under heavy acceleration.
+Unlike the standard Aygo, it has no driver aids, power steering or anti-lock brakes.

 Exterior modifications include wider arches to accommodate the one inch of extra track, 17 inch alloy wheels with Goodyear tyres and a carbon fibre rear spoiler designed for the 200 mi/h American Champ Car series.

 Suspension is from the MR2, with adjustable Tein shock absorbers and MacPherson struts front and rear.
 To cope with the extra power, Toyota upgraded the standard 247 mm front brake discs to a 328 mm Brembo conversion, with 280 mm ventilated rear discs replacing the 200 mm drums normally found on the Aygo.
 An uprated Helix clutch is also used.

-The interior features a partial roll cage for extra chassis comfort and driver protection.
+The interior features a partial roll cage for extra chassis rigidity and driver protection.
 Two specially designed sports seats, trimmed in red and black, and a suede rimmed Sparco steering wheel complete the race-inspired look.

 Toyota claims the Aygo Crazy cost £100,000 to build.

 BYD F0

-Since 2008, the Chinese car manufacturer BYD Auto has produced the BYD F0, an unlicensed clone of the Toyota Aygo.
+From 2008 to 2015, and again from 2019 to 2020, the Chinese car manufacturer BYD Auto has produced the BYD F0, an unlicensed clone of the Toyota Aygo.